Varsity and Novice Contests

 Students are not allowed to ask rules questions.
 All rules questions must come from teachers.

-The event manager will answer rules questions as quickly as possible in the GroupMe.
-The event manager, or his assistant, are the only ones who can clarify rules or answer rule questions.
+The Contest Coordinator, Jan Sobbe, will answer rules questions as quickly as possible in the GroupMe.
+The Contest Coordinator, or her assistant, are the only ones who can clarify rules or answer rule questions.

 In the event of unclear or undefined rules, the 4-State event manager’s decision will override any published or assumed rules.